Anudepp/Cabinet-of-Coffee-Affairs/README.md

 - **Smooth Navigation** – Intuitive and responsive navigation for a seamless user experience.
 - **Smooth Scrolling** – Enhanced scrolling for better accessibility and user engagement.
 - **Animated UI Elements** – Leveraging Framer Motion for engaging animations.
-- **Navigation Menu** – A collapsible menu for easy access to the Contact and About pages.
 - **Product Showcase** – Interactive product tabs for exploring Arabica and Robusta coffee beans.

 ---